boyter/boyter.org/content/posts/code-spelunker-a-code-search-command-line-tool.md

 I believe this leaves a small space for a boolean search tool with ranking that "brute forces" its searches similar to the regular expression tools work.
 I also believe that this technique can work in other situations, such as for research purposes.
 I also think that given the HTTP interface that `cs` can be a replacement for a lot of the heavier tools such as searchcodeserver.com without the need to stand-up much infrastructure and wait for it to build its index.

-### Snippet Extraction
+### Fuzzy Text Problems - Snippet Extraction or Excerpt-Building Algorithms

-The extraction of snippets from some text is one of those problems I naively assumed would be fairly simple.
-I did have a reason to assume this however as I had previously written about building one in PHP https://boyter.org/2013/04/building-a-search-result-extract-generator-in-php/ which was based on an even older stackoverflow answer.
-I mostly copied the techniques used in an even older PHP project called Sphider.
+The extraction of snippets from some text is one of those problems I naively assumed would be simple to solve.
+I did have a small reason to assume this however as I had previously written about building one in PHP https://boyter.org/2013/04/building-a-search-result-extract-generator-in-php/ which was based on an even older stackoverflow answer of mine.
+It was based on the techniques used in an even older PHP crawler/indexer project named [Sphider](http://www.sphider.eu/).

-Well blow me down.
-Turns out this small chunk of code I wrote in anger was picked up by a bunch of PHP projects https://github.com/msaari/relevanssi/blob/master/lib/excerpts-highlights.php https://github.com/bolt/bolt/blob/master/src/Helpers/Excerpt.php and https://github.com/Flowpack/Flowpack.SimpleSearch/blob/master/Classes/Search/MysqlQueryBuilder.php

-What's interesting to me about this is that Relevanssi (a wordpress plugin) which improves your search results has over 100,000 installs.
-Which means it is probably the most successful code I have ever written in terms of use.
-Also interesting is that it is written in PHP.
-I have almost never been paid to write PHP.
-Certainly my professional PHP code days can be counted on both hands.
-I wonder if thats something I should put on my resume?

-So given I had some code that apparently was working all over the place I ported it to Go to see how it would perform.
+As such what I had previously written was what I first tried when working on cs.
+So I quickly ported it to Go to see how it would perform.
 For small snippets it continued to work reasonably well giving reasonable results.
 For multiple terms, especially those spread out in large files it was not producing the results I wanted.

 Annoyingly snippet extraction is a "fuzzy code" problem, with no obvious 100% correct solution you can work towards.
 What is most relevant to my search might not be what you expected.
 It also means that coming up with some test cases is problematic, as the moment you solve one you might break another.
 In any case I decided that my test case for snippet extraction would be based on Jane Austen's Pride and Prejudice which I admit to knowing more about than I probably should.
 One of the main test cases I wanted to work was a search for `ten thousand a year` with or without quotes to return one of two snippets.
-Either
+The reason being that the terms occur a few times in the book as is, with the rest scattered around and the letter a appearing all over the place.
+The two most relevant portion of the text however are,

-> features, noble mien, and the report which was in general circulation within five minutes after his entrance, of his having *ten thousand a year*.
+> features, noble mien, and the report which was in general circulation within five minutes after his entrance, of his having **ten thousand a year**.
 The gentlemen pronounced him to be a fine

 or

 > it.
 Dear, dear Lizzy.
 A house in town!
 Every thing that is charming!
-Three daughters married! *Ten thousand a year*!
+Three daughters married! **Ten thousand a year**!
 Oh, Lord!
 What will become of me.
 I shall go distracted.”

 For this case either is an acceptable answer for me, and I can live with a word or two being included or excluded on the edge.
 Although in an ideal world I would prefer it to be case sensitive when ranking them and produce the first result as a slight preference over the second.
 At this point I started searching around to find out what existing research was out there regarding snippet extraction and see and how this problem had already been solved.
+This included looking at existing code bases.
+I was aware that the PHP Relevanssi plugin probably had some implementation that might be worth looking at and started there.

+Well blow me down.
+Turns out this small chunk of code I wrote in anger was picked up by a bunch of PHP projects including Relevanssi https://github.com/msaari/relevanssi/blob/master/lib/excerpts-highlights.php https://github.com/bolt/bolt/blob/master/src/Helpers/Excerpt.php and https://github.com/Flowpack/Flowpack.SimpleSearch/blob/master/Classes/Search/MysqlQueryBuilder.php For Relevanssi turns out I am even mentioned by name in the credits of the release of both the [free](https://www.relevanssi.com/release-notes/free-3-5/) and [paid](https://www.relevanssi.com/release-notes/premium-1-14/) for versions.
+No idea how my usual vanity searches didn't turn up that.

+What's interesting to me about this is that Relevanssi (as wordpress plugin) has over 100,000 installs.
+Which means it is probably the most successful code I have ever written in terms of use.
+Also interesting is that it is written in PHP.
+I have *almost* never been paid to write PHP.
+Certainly my professional PHP code days can be counted on both hands.
+I wonder if thats something I should put on my resume?

+Anyway the catch being this code I had already ruled out.
+As such I expanded my search.
 Here is a collection of links I found relevant to this specific problem, and a cached version as PDF's just in case there is some link rot and you cannot get that document you want.

- - https://www.hathitrust.org/blogs/large-scale-search/practical-relevance-ranking-11-million-books-part-3-document-length-normali [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/Practical Relevance Ranking for 11 Million Books, Part 3_ Docum... _ HathiTrust Digital Library.pdf)
+ - [Practical Relevance Ranking for 11 Million Books, Part 3: Document Length Normalization.](https://www.hathitrust.org/blogs/large-scale-search/practical-relevance-ranking-11-million-books-part-3-document-length-normali) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/Practical Relevance Ranking for 11 Million Books, Part 3_ Docum... _ HathiTrust Digital Library.pdf>)
- - https://github.com/apache/lucene-solr/blob/master/lucene/highlighter/src/java/org/apache/lucene/search/uhighlight/UnifiedHighlighter.java [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/lucene-solr_UnifiedHighlighter.java at master · apache_lucene-solr.pdf)
+ - [UnifiedHighlighter.java](https://github.com/apache/lucene-solr/blob/master/lucene/highlighter/src/java/org/apache/lucene/search/uhighlight/UnifiedHighlighter.java) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/lucene-solr_UnifiedHighlighter.java at master · apache_lucene-solr.pdf>)
- - https://lucene.apache.org/core/7_0_0/highlighter/org/apache/lucene/search/vectorhighlight/package-summary.html [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/org.apache.lucene.search.vectorhighlight Lucene 7.0.0 API.pdf)
+ - [Package org.apache.lucene.search.vectorhighlight](https://lucene.apache.org/core/7_0_0/highlighter/org/apache/lucene/search/vectorhighlight/package-summary.html) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/org.apache.lucene.search.vectorhighlight Lucene 7.0.0 API.pdf>)
- - https://www.compose.com/articles/how-scoring-works-in-elasticsearch/ [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/How scoring works in Elasticsearch - Compose Articles.pdf)
+ - [How scoring works in Elasticsearch](https://www.compose.com/articles/how-scoring-works-in-elasticsearch/) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/How scoring works in Elasticsearch - Compose Articles.pdf>)
- - https://blog.softwaremill.com/6-not-so-obvious-things-about-elasticsearch-422491494aa4 [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/6 not so obvious things about Elasticsearch - SoftwareMill Tech Blog.pdf)
+ - [6 not so obvious things about Elasticsearch](https://blog.softwaremill.com/6-not-so-obvious-things-about-elasticsearch-422491494aa4) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/6 not so obvious things about Elasticsearch - SoftwareMill Tech Blog.pdf>)
- - https://github.com/elastic/elasticsearch/blob/master/docs/reference/search/request/highlighting.asciidoc#unified-highlighter [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/elasticsearch_highlighting.asciidoc at master · elastic_elasticsearch)
+ - [Elasticsearch unified-highlighter doc reference](https://github.com/elastic/elasticsearch/blob/master/docs/reference/search/request/highlighting.asciidoc#unified-highlighter) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/elasticsearch_highlighting.asciidoc at master · elastic_elasticsearch>)
- - https://www.elastic.co/guide/en/elasticsearch/reference/6.8/search-request-highlighting.html#unified-highlighter [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/Highlighting _ Elasticsearch Reference [6.8] _ Elastic.pdf)
+ - [Elasticsearch unified-highligher reference](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/search-request-highlighting.html#unified-highlighter) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/Highlighting _ Elasticsearch Reference [6.8] _ Elastic.pdf>)
- - http://www.public.asu.edu/~candan/papers/wi07.pdf [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/wi07.pdf)
- - https://faculty.ist.psu.edu/jessieli/Publications/WWW10-ZLi-KeywordExtract.pdf [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/WWW10-ZLi-KeywordExtract.pdf)
- - https://www.researchgate.net/publication/221299008_Fast_generation_of_result_snippets_in_web_search [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/Fast_generation_of_result_snippets_in_web_search.pdf)
- - https://arxiv.org/pdf/1904.03061.pdf [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/1904.03061.pdf)
+ - [Extracting Relevant Snippets from Web Documents through Language Model based Text Segmentation](http://www.public.asu.edu/~candan/papers/wi07.pdf) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/wi07.pdf>)
+ - [Keyword Extraction for Social Snippets](https://faculty.ist.psu.edu/jessieli/Publications/WWW10-ZLi-KeywordExtract.pdf) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/WWW10-ZLi-KeywordExtract.pdf>)
+ - [Fast Generation of Result Snippets in Web Search](https://www.researchgate.net/publication/221299008_Fast_generation_of_result_snippets_in_web_search) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/Fast_generation_of_result_snippets_in_web_search.pdf>)
+ - [A LITERATURE STUDY OF EMBEDDINGS ON SOURCE CODE](https://arxiv.org/pdf/1904.03061.pdf) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/1904.03061.pdf>)
- - https://web.archive.org/web/20141230232527/http://rcrezende.blogspot.com/2010/08/smallest-relevant-text-snippet-for.html [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/RCRezende Blog_ The smallest relevant text snippet for search results.pdf)
+ - [The smallest relevant text snippet for search results](https://web.archive.org/web/20141230232527/http://rcrezende.blogspot.com/2010/08/smallest-relevant-text-snippet-for.html) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/RCRezende Blog_ The smallest relevant text snippet for search results.pdf>)
- - https://stackoverflow.com/questions/282002/c-sharp-finding-relevant-document-snippets-for-search-result-display [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/algorithm - C# Finding relevant document snippets for search result display - Stack Overflow.pdf)
+ - [C# Finding relevant document snippets for search result display](https://stackoverflow.com/questions/282002/c-sharp-finding-relevant-document-snippets-for-search-result-display) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/algorithm - C# Finding relevant document snippets for search result display - Stack Overflow.pdf>)
- - https://stackoverflow.com/questions/2829303/given-a-document-select-a-relevant-snippet [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/statistics - Given a document, select a relevant snippet - Stack Overflow.pdf)
+ - [Given a document, select a relevant snippet ](https://stackoverflow.com/questions/2829303/given-a-document-select-a-relevant-snippet) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/statistics - Given a document, select a relevant snippet - Stack Overflow.pdf>)
- - https://www.forrestthewoods.com/blog/reverse_engineering_sublime_texts_fuzzy_match/ [[pdf]](/static/code-spelunker-a-code-search-command-line-tool/snippet/Reverse Engineering Sublime Text’s Fuzzy Match - ForrestTheWoods.pdf)
+ - [Reverse Engineering Sublime Text’s Fuzzy Match](https://www.forrestthewoods.com/blog/reverse_engineering_sublime_texts_fuzzy_match/) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/Reverse Engineering Sublime Text’s Fuzzy Match - ForrestTheWoods.pdf>)

 My constant need to look through the PDF's for portions of text resulted in me adding some PDF support in `cs` which will be covered later.